textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Paths, directories, and files in lists

-In the rare case it’s necessary or convenient to use paths, directories, or file names in a list, unique to one of those types of elements (i.e. a list of paths only, or a list of file names only, etc.), do not use italic formatting since the list itself is distinguishing these items from regular text.
+In the rare case it is necessary or convenient to use paths, directories, or file names in a list, unique to one of those types of elements (i.e. a list of paths only, or a list of file names only, etc.), do not use italic formatting since the list itself is distinguishing these items from regular text.

 If such a list is reflecting a file tree or directory contents, ensure the list is styled correctly using an appropriate selector.
 See more on this in [File-tree components](#file-tree-components).